ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-has a complexity of 3.
-It is better to model these configuration
-parameters as a coproduct rather than allowing 5 invalid states to
-exist.

 punya kompleksitas 3.
 Sebagaimana yang telah ditunjukkan di atas,
 adalah lebih disukai untuk memodelkan parameter konfigurasi ini
 sebagai ko-produk bila dibandingkan dengan memberikan kemungkinan
 5 kondisi invalid terjadi.

-The complexity of a data type also has implications on testing.
-It is
-practically impossible to test every possible input to a function, but it is
-easy to test a sample of values with the [Scalacheck](https://www.scalacheck.org/) property testing framework.
-If a random sample of a data type has a low probability of being valid, it is a
-sign that the data is modelled incorrectly.

 Kompleksitas dari sebuah tipe data juga mempunyai implikasi pada testing.
 Di lapangan, adalah hal yang mustahil untuk memeriksa semua input yang